sdthompson1/risc2cpp/README.md

 indirect branch targets within the executable.
 The plan is to use the `-fcf-protection` gcc option, which makes the compiler insert special "landing pad" instructions into the code at appropriate points.
-We will see whether this works in practice!
+We will see how well this works in practice!

 # Setting up the cross-compiler